CONTACT US

 • Suggested retail price (SRP)

 These terms are most often relevant to resellers’ work methods because it’s the guideline sellers, manufacturers and distributors give them relating to pricing their stock.
-A RRP is the price sellers suggest the reseller should sell the item in question for.
+A RRP is the price that sellers suggest the reseller should sell the item in question for.

 The suggested retail price system is one of the methods that help industries and manufacturers standardize prices, especially relevant in industries where an item is sold in different stores or areas.
-It’s a popular method in the auto industry as well as consumer appliances, though you’ll come across it in many others too.
+It’s a popular method in the automotive industry as well as consumer appliances, though you’ll come across it in many others too.

 The question is how these guidelines should be implemented for the long term success of your company.

-How is RRP Set?
+How is the Recommended Retail Price Set?

 It’s important to clarify that the manufacturer’s suggested retail price is NOT the following: